 Her essay on Belfast is included in the Best American Travel Writing anthology of 2012 (Mariner Books).
 A short story, “The Quiet Company,” is included in Tomorrow, an anthology of speculative fiction from Kayelle Press and also appears in Beyond the Nightlight published by A Murder of Storytellers.
 Another story, “The Dark Army,” appears in the November 2013 edition of The Moon Magazine.
 “Sugar Pop,” about a teen working in a Chicago bakery, won an honorable mention in the Chicago Reader’s 2014 Pure Fiction contest.

 Kirk is a Faculty Co-Chair of the Duke Human Rights Center at the Franklin Humanities Institute and is a founding member of the Pauli Murray Project, an initiative of the center that seeks to use the legacy of this Durham daughter to examine the region’s past of slavery, segregation and continuing economic inequality.
-An author and human rights advocate, Kirk directs the Belfast program for DukeEngage, in partnership with Healing Through Remembering, an extensive cross-community project dealing with the legacy of past conflict and human rights.
-She is a lecturer in Duke’s Department of Cultural Anthropology.
+An author and human rights advocate, Kirk also directed the Belfast program for DukeEngage, in partnership with Healing Through Remembering, an extensive cross-community project dealing with the legacy of past conflict and human rights.
+She is a lecturer in Duke’s Department of Cultural Anthropology and has a secondary appointment in International Comparative Studies.

 An essayist and award-winning poet, she has published widely on issues as diverse as the Andes, torture, the politics of memory, family life and pop culture.
 An award-winning poet, Kirk also won the 2005 Glamour magazine non-fiction contest with her essay on the death penalty, available in the November 2005 issue.
 Her essay, “Best dog ever,” is featured in the Oxford American’s “Best of the South” issue published in May 2010.
 She has been widely published; her writing has appeared in the New York Times, Mother Jones, the Washington Post, the American Scholar and Sojourners, among other publications.